unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 ### Issuing Sub-Commands to uniond

-To run `uniond` sub-commands, it will be useful to alias the docker command in your shell `.*rc` file.
+To run `uniond` sub-commands, it will be useful to alias the Docker command in your shell `.*rc` file.

 For example, in `zsh`, you can add the following alias to your `.zshrc`: